-In rejecting the proposition that Mr Wells would be unable to bring an impartial and unprejudiced mind to the inquiry, the High Court said79 "[t]he remarks made by Mr Wells were made long before the inquiry was set up and were not made in reference to the plaintiff or his conduct but to rebut the assertions attributed by the writer of the article in the newspaper to Mr Justice Kirby.
-We, of course, do not know whether Mr Justice Kirby did make remarks to that effect.
-However, in our experience, it would not be right to say that judges commonly intervene to influence the making of public service appointments or that there is a practice inherited from Britain whereby judges descend into some shady netherworld of dubious behaviour.
+the making of public service appointments or that there is a practice inherited from Britain whereby judges descend into some shady netherworld of dubious behaviour.
 The remarks of Mr Wells amount to no more than a denial that judges, to his knowledge, engaged in conduct of the kind allegedly described by Mr Justice Kirby, conduct of a kind which Mr Wells regarded, understandably, as contrary to accepted standards of judicial behaviour.
-It would be preposterous to hold that the expression by a judge of generally held views as to the standards of judicial proprietary should be thought to disqualify him from acting in a judicial capacity."80
+It would be preposterous to hold that the expression by a judge of generally held views as to the standards of judicial proprietary should be thought to disqualify him from acting in a judicial capacity.

 The next sittings commenced on Tuesday 29 July 1986.
 The workload was heavy and unrelenting.
-Several important decisions were handed down in that week81 and two important cases argued.82 Mr Justice Murphy did not sit while the Parliamentary Commission of Inquiry carried out its investigations into his behaviour.
+Several important decisions were handed down in that week and two important cases argued.
+Mr Justice Murphy did not sit while the Parliamentary Commission of Inquiry carried out its investigations into his behaviour.

 However, Justice Murphy was informed that he was terminally ill.
 He decided to return to the High Court to sit.
-The inquiry process had not reached a conclusion and Sir Harry told Mr Justice Murphy that it was "undesirable" for him to sit.
-Murphy disagreed and exercised his constitutional right to sit.83 Mr Justice Murphy withdrew his challenge to the validity of the Commission.84
+The inquiry process had not reached a conclusion and Sir Harry told Mr Justice Murphy that it was 'undesirable' for him to sit.
+Murphy disagreed and exercised his constitutional right to sit.
+Mr Justice Murphy withdrew his challenge to the validity of the Commission.